citiususc/hipster/README.md

 ## Goals

-The aim of Hipster is to provide an easy to use yet powerful and flexible Java library for heuristic search.
+The aim of Hipster is to provide an easy to use yet powerful and flexible type-safe Java library for heuristic search.
 Hipster relies on a flexible model with generic operators to change the behavior without modifying the internals.
-All algorithms are also implemented in an iterative way, avoiding recursion.
+Algorithms are also implemented in an iterative way, avoiding recursion.
 This has many benefits: full control over the search, access to the internals at runtime or a better and clear scale-out for large search spaces using the heap memory.

+You can use Hipster to solve from simple graph search problems to more advanced state-space search problems where the state space is complex and weights are not just double values but custom defined costs.

 ## Features